cpske/ISP/git/submodule.md

 	new file:   .gitmodules
 	new file:   test
 ```
-The contents of the `test/` directory won't be committed as part of your repository, even though git added the directory to your git repo.
+The files in the `test/` directory will **not** be commited to your repo.
+Only the directory name itself is added.

-In older version of `git`, after you add a submodule you must run the `git submodule update` to clone its contents.
-In the current Git, this isn't necessary (does nothing):
+In old versions of `git`, after adding a submodule you must run the `git submodule update` to clone its contents.
+In the current Git, this isn't necessary.
+In older git, type:
 ```shell
 cmd> git submodule update --init
 ```